We'd love for you to contribute to gitlint. Thanks for your interest! The source-code and issue tracker are hosted on Github.

 Since we want to maintain a high standard of quality, all of these things will have to be done regardless before code can make it as part of a release.
 If you can already include them as part of your PR, it's a huge timesaver for us and it's likely that your PR will be merged and released a lot sooner.
 Thanks!

-There is a Vagrantfile in this repository that can be used for development.
+There is a Vagrantfile (Ubuntu) in this repository that can be used for development.
+It comes pre-installed with all Python versions that gitlint supports.

 vagrant up vagrant ssh